Our Agenda

 • Ongoing Feedback Cycle: Create and ensure there are multiple opportunities for students to directly share feedback and experiences beyond speaking at school board meetings.

 • Accessible Board Meetings: Schedule board meetings that are easily accessible for students to engage and participate in.
+This includes but is not limited to: varying time frames that allow student participation, virtual testimony options, transportation provided for students, and student consultation in your district about accessibility.

 • Authentic Evaluation: School districts will conduct an internal audit to assess and evaluate where current standards, curriculum, and teaching methods derive from, and decolonize curriculum and textbooks in every subject area in all k-12 grade levels.

 • Equitable Funding: Change formulas, budget cycles, and the process, to ensure accountability toward improved outcomes for Black, Indigenous, and students of color.
+Fund resources to supports students well being in an equitable way, including food and wrap around services.

 • Accountable to Feedback: Integrate authentic student and community input & audits directly into budget allocations, at the levels of schools, districts, and states.